BonQerss/p3ppc.levelcap/README.md

 Test edge cases where party member levels vary in distance

-Fix the comparison value for all party member level ups being the same

 ## How can I contribute?

 Make a fork, make your changes, and open a pull request!
-We're open to suggestions and ideas.
+I'm open to feedback.

 ## Credits
 As of 7/26/2025

-AnimatedSwine37
+AnimatedSwine37 (p3ppc.expShare)

-DeathChaos
+DeathChaos (p4gpc.levelcap)